cyber640/Day1_Intoduction-to-Cyber-Security.md/Day 1_ Introduction to Cyber Security.md

 Day 1_ Introduction to Cyber Security
 # Cyber Security: is securing a system in a computer or mobile and any other devices.
    # Cyber Crime
-Hacking: refers to find vurnubility in a system
+Hacking: refers to find vulnerability in a system

    # Based on the Ethics: